Our History

 Many of the personal histories of present-day WLMN Citizens reflect the history of Northern Alberta (including the Lac La Biche and Fort McMurray regions) and Métis culture and connection to the land.
 Cultural practices that characterized Métis communities in northeastern Alberta before European control included living off the land by hunting, trapping, fishing and plant gathering, supplemented with varying degrees of wage labour.

-Many present-day WLMN members were taught harvesting skills by parents and grandparents who were highly experienced in hunting, trapping, fishing, and plant gathering.
+Many present-day WLMN Citizens were taught harvesting skills by parents and grandparents who were highly experienced in hunting, trapping, fishing, and plant gathering.
 These cultural practices continue to be taught on traplines that have been in their families for several generations.
-WLMN members also value traditional practices that continue to characterize the community, such as sharing food and labour, caring for Elders, and gathering to feast and dance and tell stories.
+WLMN Citizens also value traditional practices that continue to characterize the community, such as sharing food and labour, caring for Elders, and gathering to feast and dance and tell stories.
 These traditional cultural practices continue to connect them as a Métis community today.

 The WLMN community are connected through kinship, economic interests, and political ties with surrounding First Nations and Métis communities in Northeastern Alberta.